life-itself/tao/hubs/README.md

 * What's shared/common and what's private?
 * What time do we spend together?
 * Can I eat meat?
-Can I drink?
+Can I drink alcohol?
-* Can my boyfriend/girlfriend stay?
+* Can my partner stay?
 * Can my friends visit me?
 * How do you manage conflicts?
-* What practices do you have?

 ### What's the rent?

 Rents vary according to the location and size of the room/apartment.
-In Berlin, rents range from between €680-€1,050/month.
+For example, in Berlin, rents range from between €560-€680/month.

 ### Do I get to own my space?